Cudderson/natural-selection/README.md

   ```

 - We begin creating parent couples by first populating arrays `potential_mothers` and `potential_fathers` with female and male organisms from the population.
 The amount of times that an organism is added to an array is determined by their fitness score.

-- In my algorithm, organisms with a fitness score less than `average_fitness` will be added to `potential_mothers/fathers` just once.
+- In my algorithm, organisms with an above-average fitness score are added to the array an exponential number of times based on their fitness.

-- Alternatively, organisms with an above-average fitness score are added to the array an exponential number of times.
+- Alternatively, organisms with a fitness score less than `average_fitness` will be added to `potential_mothers/fathers` just once.
+This way, we give low-fitness organisms a small-chance of reproducing as a way of introducing diversity.

+- *Note: `selection_factor` is an optimization I implemented to keep array sizes smaller as `average_fitness` increases, as well as strengthen selection-bias in early generations.
+However, it is not necessary for the overall-functioning of the algorithm.*

 #

+- Next, we'll create parent couples by randomly pairing male and female organisms from `potential_parents`.

 - ```javascript
   function selectParentsForReproduction(potential_parents, population_size) {